Posted On October 3, 2020 Personal Injury

 An auto accident can result in painful injuries, some of which might be permanent.
 Fortunately, you can file an insurance claim, and may even have grounds to bring a car accident lawsuit to help offset costs like medical bills, lost wages, and your pain and suffering.
 Yet, the decisions and steps you take in the minutes, hours, and days after your auto accident can impact your eligibility for compensation or decrease the value of your claim.

-It’s in your best interest to hire an experienced auto accident attorney – one who can advocate for you and fight to obtain compensation for your damages – as soon as possible.
+It’s in your best interest to hire an experienced auto accident attorney in New Jersey – one who can advocate for you and fight to obtain compensation for your damages – as soon as possible.

 A trusted attorney can help you avoid these common mistakes after a car accident.

 Some accident victims do not call the police to respond to an accident.
 Sometimes they figure their car is still drivable, or the damage is so minor, why even bother?
 Unfortunately, New Jersey law requires you to report any traffic accident that involves extensive property damage over $500, bodily injury, or death, meaning you should report every accident unless it’s truly a minor fender-bender.
 You have 10 days to complete a police report if law enforcement did not come to the scene.

 Additionally, the police report serves as proof that the accident occurred.
 The insurance company, another driver, or their attorney may have a more difficult time denying your claim or arguing you had preexisting injuries when law enforcement comes to the scene of the accident, investigates the crash, and files an official report.

 Even if you didn’t cause a car accident, you undermine your credibility and potentially damage your claim when you leave the scene of the accident.
 Anyone involved in a car accident has the legal obligation to remain at the scene of the accident, exchange information with others involved, and help get needed medical care.
 Leaving the scene of an accident when injury or death occurs can result in fines and prison time.